-Last Updated on 29th January 2021 by Chauncey Morgan
+Last Updated on 28th September 2021 by Chauncey Morgan

-Semi permanent hair dyes have become really popular with the rise of the unicorn hair trend.
-This sort of dye often has bright, unnatural colors or metallic and pastel finishes.
-Often you will get the most true results if your hair is bleached to a very light yellow color (level 10), particularly with cool shades such as blue, silver or violet.
-This is because this sort of hair dye (not to be confused with demi-permanent hair dyes) are color depositing only.
 Unlike permanent hair dyes, which use a developer and ammonia to open up the hair cuticle and can lighten hair, semi and demi-permanent dyes can exclusively darken hair.
 They fade over time without changing the original color of your hair too much.
 However, demi-permanent dye has peroxide as a developer and will slightly lighten hair a bit.

-What is a Semi Permanent Hair Dye?
+What Is Semi Permanent Hair Dye?

-Unlike permanent hair dyes, semi permanent hair dyes (also called hair glosses) are deposit-only colors.
+Unlike permanent hair dyes, semi-permanent hair dyes, also called hair glosses, are deposit-only colors.
 This means they don’t open the hair cuticle and lighten hair, only darkening it or adding a tint or gloss.
 However, unlike permanent hair color, semi-permanent dyes last only for a few washes and don’t 100% cover gray hair.

-Glosses are available in clear if you only want to add shine, or colors that can be used to create rainbow hair looks.
+Glosses are available in clear if you only want to add shine or colors that can be used to create rainbow hair looks.
 You won’t need an activator to use them, and they are often vegan friendly and conditioning.
 You can just use it straight on your hair.
 Depending on your hair porosity the results will be more or less intense and long-lasting.

-What About Demi Permanent Hair Dye?
+What Is Demi Permanent Hair Dye?